Structured identification of multivariable modal systems: Experimental validation

 \subsection{Results}

-The two-stage parametric identification procedure is applied to estimate a parametric model of the wafer-stage system.
-In the first stage, an additive model is estimated using 10 iterations of~\eqref{eq: FREQ - estimator}, and in the second stage this solution is used to estimate the modal model over 40 iterations of~\eqref{eq: GN iterations}.
-In Figure \ref{fig: cost function}, the evolution of the cost function \eqref{eq: FREQ - optimization problem} is shown.
+The two-stage parametric identification procedure is applied to estimate a parametric model of the wafer-stage system. {In the first stage, an additive model is estimated by solving (21) using the RIV approach.
+In the second stage, the resulting estimate is projected onto a modal model by solving the IPEM problem (22), which is implemented using available gradient-based numerical solvers in MATLAB.} In Figure \ref{fig: cost function}, the evolution of the cost function \eqref{eq: FREQ - optimization problem} is shown.
 It is emphasized that the RIV method does not guarantee monotonic convergence in general but typically demonstrates fast convergence to a locally optimal solution.
 Figure \ref{fig: svd additive model} shows the singular value distribution of the estimated residue matrices after the first stage ($j=10$).
 This distribution reflects the extent to which the model approximates an ideal modal form.
 In an exact modal representation of flexible modes, the residue matrices in \eqref{eq: resid prop} must be exactly rank one.
 However, the estimated residue matrices contain additional nonzero singular values, with the largest discrepancy for the modes around 500 Hz and 1800 Hz, motivating the need for further refinement.
 The rigid body mode shows three dominant singular values, consistent with $n_{\mathrm{rbm}} = 3$, and since the DC gain must approximate many higher‐order modes, its residue matrix is expected to be full rank.

 Next, the second-stage IPEM problem defined in \eqref{eq: GN iterations} is solved.
-First, an initial modal model is computed using the SVD-based decomposition, which is subsequently refined through GN iterations.
+First, an initial modal model is computed using the SVD-based decomposition, which is subsequently refined through the projection step.
 The frequency response of the identified modal model is shown in Figure \ref{fig: oat_fit}, together with the FRF measurement used in the estimation.
 Furthermore, Figure \ref{fig: oat_fit_single} shows the frequency response of individual plant entries, along with the corresponding model error.
 These figures shows a good agreement between the modal model and the FRF over the complete frequency range.
 In the frequency range around 500 Hz, the modeling error is slightly larger, suggesting either the presence of higher mode multiplicities or of unmodeled dynamics not captured by the modal-model structure.